Dr Richard McElligott – Non-Board member of the NMI Board’s General Public Advisory Committee (January 2021-present)

 Prior to his appointment in Dundalk IT, Richard worked for four years as a senior historical researcher to the Irish Mother and Baby Homes Commission of Investigation.
 He is currently a member of the GAA’s Historical Committee and is also on the board of the Irish Museum of Childhood project.
 Between 2017-18 Richard served as an expert curator for RTÉ’s National Treasures project.
 As part of the role, he oversaw the selection of a range of objects for an exhibition on the social history of Ireland since 1918 for the National Museum of Ireland: Country Life.
 Richard is currently working on a project to explore the impact and legacy of the Civil War on Irish society.

-Paul Nolan - Non-Board member of the NMI Board's Capital & Estates Committee (2021 - present)
+Tracy Armstrong - external member of the NMI Board's Governance Audit & Risk Committee (July 2025 to present)